Introduction:

 You can reference research about well-being and healthy environments.

-Excellent for linking indoor environment and health benefits.
+Excellent for linking the indoor environment and health benefits.

 U.S. Green Building Council (USGBC)